SkylineCommunications/dataminer-docs-connectors/connector/doc/Fraunhofer_DAB_Content_Server.md

 # Fraunhofer DAB Content Server

-The Fraunhofer DAB ContentServer is a flexible and highly reliable professional broadcasting solution developed for the digital radio standard DAB (Digital Audio Broadcasting).
+The Fraunhofer DAB Content Server is a flexible and highly reliable professional broadcasting solution developed for the digital radio standard DAB (Digital Audio Broadcasting).

-It combines internal audio encoding, support for remote audio encoders, multimedia data management and multiplex generation.
-A convenient and user-friendly web interface enables configuration and system monitoring via remote access (ContentServer-as-a-Service concept).
+It combines internal audio encoding, support for remote audio encoders, multimedia data management, and multiplex generation.
+The web interface allows configuration and system monitoring via remote access (ContentServer-as-a-Service concept).

-The Fraunhofer DAB ContentServer is a complete headend system possessing triple functionality:
+The Fraunhofer DAB Content Server is a complete headend system with triple functionality:

 - Internal audio encoding and support for remote audio encoders
-  - Multimedia DataServer
+- Multimedia data server
-  - DAB Ensemble/Service Multiplex Generator
+- DAB ensemble/service multiplex generator

 ## About